 Course Instructors – have designated office hours through the program office toll-free number.
 Instructors are available at any time by e-mail.

-Classmates - An important feature of the program is online discussion using Blackboard.
-The asynchronous discussions allow participants to choose a convenient time to log on and comment on the weekly topics.
+Classmates - An important feature of the program is online discussion using Moodle.
+The asynchronous (anytime, anywhere) discussions allow participants to choose a convenient time to log on and comment on the weekly topics.
 They also read/respond to their classmates’ postings.
 Participation in the confidential, online discussion two or three times per week is required.

 Why did the University develop this program?

 Members of L’Arche had taken part in another distance education program through StFX both as participants and instructors.
 Based on that experience representatives of L’Arche Canada approached StFX Continuing & Distance Education to develop a program focused on individuals who live and/or work with people who have a developmental disability.
 StFX staff then approached representatives of government and private sector residential care facilities and asked them to join us in an advisory capacity in developing this program.

 This non-credit 5-course program is for both personal and professional development and provides a historical perspective on society’s treatment of persons with disabilities.
 It provides an outline of the psychological principles of development and explores the care of persons with disabilities within the context of community.
 Individual course themes include a historical perspective on disability and care-giving; discussion of relationships, advocacy and vision as it relates to care; physical, psychological and emotional development; as well as an exploration of models of developing community.